SPRING TBALL SEASON Opening Day Sat. MARCH 7, 2020

 Rule #10.
 Fielding Team Plays: The fielding team players should make a play on the batted ball and attempt a put out at first base or other appropriate base if there is a force play.
 Runners remain on base even if there is a successful put out at any base.

-Games will be played on Thursday evenings at 5:30 pm.
+Games will be played on Saturday mornings at 9:00am OR at 10:30 am.

 Schedule WILL be posted at the top of the page.